martinliptak/knights-tour/README.md

 This is an example appication for Verification and Validation course at UPM.

-The appication finds solutions for [Knight's tour](http://en.wikipedia.org/wiki/Knight's_tour) problems.
+The application finds solutions for [Knight's tour](http://en.wikipedia.org/wiki/Knight's_tour) problems.

 ## Building